 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Marketers must hold robust evidence to support all efficacy claims.
-The ASA ruled against an ad for a “Universal Contour Wrap” which stated "double inch loss guarantee" and made "contouring” and “detoxifying” claims, because the advertiser was unable demonstrate that the wrap was effective at achieving the stated results (New Image Studio, 14 December 2005).
-See Detoxing: General
+In 2005, the ASA considered a complaint about an ad for a “Universal Contour Wrap” which stated "double inch loss guarantee" and made "contouring” and “detoxifying” claims.
+Because the advertiser was unable demonstrate that the wrap was effective at achieving the stated results the ASA upheld the complaint (New Image Studio, 14 December 2005).
+See Detoxing: General.

 Take care when using before and after images

-, in relation to holding signed and dated proof that the photos are genuine (Direct Beauty Products Ltd, 7 January 2009).
-See Before and after photos
+Marketers should also ensure they met the requirements of rules 3.45 to 3.48, in relation to holding signed and dated proof that the photos are genuine and are being used with permission.
+See Before and after photos.

 Ads for body wraps should not encourage diet or lifestyle practices that are unhealthy.
 They should not, for example, encourage consumers to avoid drinking water in order to maintain the temporary effect gained from water loss.

 See Weight Control: General, Weight Control: Obesity, Weight Control: Cellulite and CAP Guidance on Substantiation for health, beauty and slimming claims.